-Outcome Results.
-How well it works (or not).
-Suggestions for further work or improvements.

-Description of the Blocks More detailed description of each of the IP blocks that you have used.
+- Outcome Results.
+Compare your final features with the original features you proposed.
+How well does your project work (or not).
+How could you improve the system that you built?
+What would you do differently if you could start over?
+If someone were to take over your project, what would you recommend as the next steps? - Project Schedule Show your original milestones from your proposal and your actual weekly accomplishments based on your weekly milestone reports.
+Discuss and evaluate the differences. - Description of the Blocks More detailed description of each of the IP blocks that you have used.
 This can be as simple as saying you used the XYZ Ver. x block from the library.
 It could also be a link to the origin of the code that you found online somewhere.
 You must also describe what changes you might have made.
 Ideally, you should have a source code control directory (like CVS) that contains the original version.
-Please document any other things you might have done to use this IP, such as additional constraints needed for compilation or synthesis, testing procedure, testbenches, test vectors.
+Please document any other things you might have done to use this IP, such as additional constraints needed for compilation or synthesis, testing procedure, testbenches, test vectors. - Description of Your Design Tree As part of your submission, please send me a zip file or gzip tar file of your design directory.
+Clean the directories to remove all generated files.
+This should significantly reduce the size of the archive.
+Include your group report in a doc directory but NOT your individual reports in the archive.
+Do not put your student numbers on any of the documents so that they can be posted.
+If you make presentation slides, it would be good to include those.
+You may send me the archive after the presentations so that I receive the latest version of your slides.